ljharris23/public-downscaling-cgan/README.md

 Copy the provided `local_config-example.yaml` to `local_config.yaml` and set the options appropriately.
 The file `read_config.py` controls what these options do, and you may wish to add more options of your own.

 The main file you will have to change is `data.py`.
-The functions in there control how the forecast and "truth" (radar) data are loaded.
+The functions in there control how the forecast and "truth" (radar) data are loaded, along with the definition of the "invalid data" mask.
 You will want to rewrite substantial parts of these functions, according to the data that you plan to use.
 As written, these functions are centred around the radar data.
 Essentially, for a particular date and time, the radar data for that time is loaded.
 A corresponding forecast is found (the logic for this is in `load_fcst()`), and that data is loaded.
 You may wish to flip this logic around to be more forecast-centric.

 A particular trap:
 - Beware the difference between instanteneous fields (use `field[hour]`) and accumulated fields (use `field[hour] - field[hour-1]`).
 Naturally, beware of off-by-one errors, etc., too.